 - Do users intend to keep using your product?

-This survey helps understand whether the product you've developed is effective at solving customers' problems and identifies opportunities for improvement.
-This survey will help you gauge whether you should continue to build and optimize or if you instead need to shift direction.
+This study helps understand whether the product you've developed is effective at solving customers' problems and identifies opportunities for improvement.
+This study will help you gauge whether you should continue to build and optimize or if you instead need to shift direction.

-We recommend sending this survey out once your product is in the hands of real users, but before fully launching to a wide audience.
+We recommend sending this study out once your product is in the hands of real users, but before fully launching to a wide audience.

-This survey should be sent out to two groups of users:
+This study should be sent out to two groups of users:

 - users who have just completed onboarding (sent in-product), and